mrin9/Angular-SpringBoot-REST-JWT/README.md

 - npm 4 or above,
 - Angular-cli

+## About
+This is an RESTfull implementation of an order processing app based on Northwind database schema from Microsoft.
+The goal of the project is to
+- Highlight techniques of making and securing a REST full app using [SpringBoot](https://projects.spring.io/spring-boot)
+- How to consume an RESTfull service and make an HTML5 based Single Page App using [Angular 4+](https://github.com/angular/angular)

+### Features of the Project
+* Backend
+  * Token Based Security (using Spring security)
+  * API documentation and Live Try-out links with Swagger
+  * In Memory DB with H2
+  * Using JPA and JDBC template to talk to relational database
+  * How to request and respond for paginated data

+* Frontend
+  * Organizing Components, Services, Directives, Pages etc in an Angular App
+  * How to chain RxJS Observables (by making sequntial AJAX request- its different that how you do with promises)
+  * Techniques to Lazy load Data (Infinite Scroll)
+  * Techniques to load large data set in a data-table but still keeping DOM footprint less
+  * Routing and guarding pages that needs authentication
+  * Basic visulaization

+* Build
+  * How to build all in one app that includes (database, sample data, RESTfull API, Auto generated API Docs, frontend and security)
+  * Portable app, Ideal for dockers, cloud hosting.

 ## In Memory DB (H2)
 I have included an in-memory database for the application.
 Database schema and sample data for the app is created everytime the app starts, and gets destroyed after the app stops, so the changes made to to the database are persistent only as long as the app is running